Simply-Love/Simply-Love-SM5/README.md

 # ---------------- TO DO ----------------
 - Make the measure counter not be dependant on runs being measure aligned.
 - Always force Event Mode
+- Add a way to select a profile for late join.
+- Add a way for a player to unjoin a session in 2 player mode.
 - Replace any graphics or sound assets from SL that still exist with new original ones.
 - Maybe add more player stats (highest difficulty passed?)
 - Add more sorts/filters?
-- Add "Favorites" and/or tags for songs/groups.
+- Create a tag system for songs/groups for custom profile sorts/filters.
-- Create a hashcache so I can do sorts like NPS.
+- Create a hashcache so we can do sorts like NPS.
 - Add some sort of basic mouse support ??? and utilize more of the keyboard/move away from "machine buttons".
 - Have the Groovestats filter use chart hash to filter rather than by pack directory.
 - Add a chart preview?
 This might be possible with HashCache, but we'll see in the future I guess.